bernsteining/instaloctrack/README.md

 ## Possible Improvements

 * Cleaner code :D
-* Effectively add timestamps to markers on the map (they don't appear for some reason)
+* Effectively add timestamps to markers on the map (they don't appear for some reason) and add GPS & photo
 * Time information about the duration of the script
 * Templating using web2py, django or jinja2 to generate the web map instead of hardcoding the HTML in the script.
 Might be an overkill tho
 * Use requests instead of chromedriver to fetch the locations and parallelize this part
 *  On Instagram's mobile App, it's possible to get the exact coordinates within a few clicks on the location's information ... maybe we could use this technique while scraping to get the exact GPS coords?
 * Keep a track of the errors encountered during the script : Sometimes some location names aren't precise enough for Nominatim to geocode it ...
 We might want to keep these informations in a JSON rather than just print on the console.
+* Add an argument to select only a set of pictures (selected by date, or rank)